nutanix/libvfio-user/README.md

 The `master` branch of `libvfio-user` implements live migration with a protocol based on vfio's v2 protocol.
 Currently, there is no support for this in any qemu client.
-For current use cases that support live migration, such as SPDK, you should refer to the [https://github.com/nutanix/libvfio-user/tree/migration-v1] (migration-v1 branch).
+For current use cases that support live migration, such as SPDK, you should refer to the [migration-v1 branch](https://github.com/nutanix/libvfio-user/tree/migration-v1).

 qemu
 ----